mesosphere/dcos-docs-site/pages/docs/1.10/deploying-jobs/quickstart/index.md

 ---
+layout: layout.pug
-post_title: Quick Start
+title: Quick Start
 feature_maturity: preview
-menu_order: 10
+menuWeight: 10
 ---

 You can create and administer jobs in the DC/OS web interface, from the DC/OS CLI, or via the API.